Argentine Americans: Ethnic background

-The ancestry of the majority of the population of Argentina is primarily of Italian and Spanish ancestry (see demographics of Argentina) with significant French, German, Slavic, and Semitic (Jewish and Arab) components.
+The ancestry of the majority of the population of Argentina is primarily of Italian and Spanish ancestry (see demographics of Argentina) with significant French, German, British, Slavic, and Semitic (Jewish and Arab) components.
 Minority have Mestizo, Amerindian ancestors (primarily Mapuche, Qulla, Wichí, and Toba), Chinese ancestors, Indian/Indo-Caribbean ancestors, and other European and Asian ancestors.

 Large communities

 Only data for immigrant Argentine Americans are available.
 The twenty U.S. communities of 500 or more people which have the highest percentages of Argentine immigrants are: